sourcegraph/handbook/content/communication/company_meeting.md

   - The interface between your team and other teams is your [goals](../../company/goals/index.md), not your tasks.
   - Focusing on tasks instead of goals overloads other people with irrelevant information.
 This makes them tune out and probably miss or forget the important information.
   - Example:
-    - Good: "On GitLab support in campaigns, we fixed all 7 bugs reported by other team members and are shipping it to the first beta customers today."
+    - Good: "On GitLab support in Batch Changes, we fixed all 7 bugs reported by other team members and are shipping it to the first beta customers today."
 	- Bad: "We fixed an issue where API rate limits for merge requests would ... and another issue where the status from the GitLab webhook payload ..."

 ## Agenda